appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

         --interactive \
         --command "bash"
     ```
-3. Once you have access to the bash shell, you can execute all commands that are available in the Appsmith container, like [appsmithctl](/getting-started/setup/instance-management/appsmithctl).
+3. Once you can access the bash shell, you can execute all commands  available in the Appsmith container, like [appsmithctl](/getting-started/setup/instance-management/appsmithctl).

 ## Troubleshooting